edwardcufaude/novation-launchcontrol-for-Bitwig/README.md

 novation-launchcontrol-for-Bitwig
 =================================

-Simple Novation LaunchControl script for Bitwig
+Simple Novation LaunchControl script for Bitwig (This isn't a 100% implementation, but is a start)

 Enable Factory preset 1 to use Macros and Parameters Arrows enable moving around Bitwig Tracks and devices